Frequently Asked Questions

 15) How long are Marmox products guaranteed for?

-Marmox boards and shower formers are guaranteed for 25 years.
+Marmox boards and shower formers have a lifetime guarantee.

 16) Do the boards contain anything harmful to me or to the environment?